Lori Chalupny: Early life

-University of North Carolina
+College career

 Chalupny played for the University of North Carolina at Chapel Hill from 2002 to 2005 and won an NCAA championship title with the Tar Heels as a sophomore in 2003.
 After missing much of her freshman season due to injury, she played in 16 games, scored three goals and served seven assists.
 She was subsequently named to the All-ACC First Team, the NSCAA Second-Team All-American, and the ACC All-Freshman Team.
 During her second year with the team, she helped the team go undefeated with a 27–0–0 record and win the NCAA championship starting 26 of 27 games, scoring 11 goals and serving 12 assists.
 She was named First-Team All-ACC and NSCAA All-American the same year.
 In 2004, she scored six goals and served five assists in the 23 games in which she played.
 In addition to being named Most Valuable Player by Soccer America, she was named First-Team NSCAA All-American for the second consecutive year and First-Team All-ACC for the third.
 During her final year with the Tar Heels, she scored ten goals and served eight assists playing as a midfielder.
 The Tar Heels finished the season with a 23–1–1 record under her leadership as captain for the second consecutive year.
 She finished her college career with 30 goals and 32 assists from the midfield.